lesurJ/RRT/README.md

 I assume that you are already familiar with the concept of RRT.

 The hyperparameters must be set according to your needs.
+By default, the stepsize alpha is at 0.1 and the bias beta is at 0.5.

 The collision detection function must be set according to your needs.
 A geometrical approach (based on obstacles shapes) works well but requires a loop over all obstacles and can become cumbersome with complex obstacles.
 The use of a simulation taking care of collision is therefore preferred (e.g Pybullet as it is very easy to use and fast!).
+In the actual implementation, the RRT tries to avoid a circle with radius 0.25 centered at the origin.

+This algorithm solves a
 By default, this implementation uses a bidirectionnal search.

 ## How To Use